Lars Burmeister

 Lars Burmeister (born 26 April 1984, in Hamburg, West Germany), is a German male model.

 Career

 Burmeister started his modeling career at the age of 23.
 He has appeared on numerous magazine covers including V Man, Euroman and Vogue.
 Burmeister's appearance in print campaigns include Louis Vuitton, Hugo Boss, Dolce & Gabbana, Versace, Valentino SpA, Armani, Michael Kors, Zara, Bottega Veneta, Etro, Roberto Cavalli, Iceberg and Missoni.

+Craig McDean recruited him in 2004 as the spokes model for Hugo Boss, and he has since appeared in Vogue, GQ, and Cosmopolitan.

+He was later ranked No. 34 in MaleIconics The 100 Greatest Male Models of All Time and No. 35 by the Male Model Index, where he was placed in Tier 3 ("Global Commercial Anchors").